3rd/image.nvim/README.md

    </details>

    - Setup the configuration
-      - Put this in `~/.config/ueberzugpp/config.json` (`~/Library/Preferences/ueberzugpp/config.json` for MacOS): <!-- 3rd change this to be correct if wrong, remove this comment if it's right! -->
+      - Put this in `~/.config/ueberzugpp/config.json` (`the same for MacOS): <!-- 3rd change this to be correct if wrong, remove this comment if it's right! -->

          ```
          {